 The development process and the path from conception to market are as important to product success as the product idea itself.
 In simple development, as in agrarian societies, the raw materials were close at hand and the vendor (the owner of the grape vines) could relay them to the consumer (a hungry traveler).
 As production became more advanced, the processes behind the product also became more complex (such as making wine).
-Unlike the workforce talent required for simple agrarian products, the innovation and wherewithal to support complex endeavors requires teamwork.
+Unlike the workforce skills required for simple agrarian products, the innovation and wherewithal to support complex endeavors requires teamwork.
 Intellectual endeavors beg a more open system, where the inputs and connections between development networks form a dense network.

 Building a complex product like a car or a software program may require many teams and a deep understanding of how to coordinate their work.
 However, execution alone—good processes and good people—won’t carry the day.

 The Product Owner creates an ecosystem whose elements build on each other to deliver ever-increasing value in an evolving product.
 At the center of this ecosystem, there is a process to deliver ongoing and evolving streams of product increments to stakeholders: the Value Stream.

 Value Stream building blocks include the artifacts (backlogs, product components) and processes that guide and coordinate the creation of these artifacts (through events and joint work).
 The people involved in the Value Stream are instrumental in building, enacting, and evolving the processes that guide the creation of these artifacts.

 The Value Stream structure is dynamic and the Product Owner may tailor it to changing business conditions, stakeholder relationships, or even product increment content.
 However, from an organizational perspective, the development component of the Scrum Value Stream comprises one organization: the Scrum Team.
 The Scrum Team carries out all development activity without significant handoffs to or from other teams.

 ✥ ✥ ✥